oracle/graal-dev-kit/README.md

-# Graal Cloud Native (GCN)
+# Graal Development Kit (GDK)

-Graal Cloud Native (GCN) is a curated set of open source Micronaut® framework modules designed from the ground up to be compiled ahead-of-time with GraalVM Native Image resulting in native executables ideal for microservices.
+Graal Development Kit (GDK) is a curated set of open source Micronaut® framework modules designed from the ground up to be compiled ahead-of-time with GraalVM Native Image resulting in native executables ideal for microservices.
-With GCN, you can build portable cloud-native Java microservices that start instantly and use fewer resources to reduce compute costs.
+With GDK, you can build portable cloud-native Java microservices that start instantly and use fewer resources to reduce compute costs.

 ## Installation

-You can use GCN by generating an application using either the [Launcher on the GCN website][launcher] or install the CLI using the package managers below:
+You can use GDK by generating an application using either the [Launcher on the GDK website][launcher] or install the CLI using the package managers below:

 ### MacOS